Document Type : Research Paper

 Authors

-1 Department of Range and Watershed Management / Faculty of Agricultural sciencesd and Natural Resources / Gonbad Kavous University
+1 Associate Professor in Engineering Hydrology, Department of Rangeland and Watershed Management, Faculty of Agriculture and Natural Resources, Gonbad Kavous University, Iran

 2 PhD student in Computer Engineering, Gorgan Azad University, Iran